 (CommentLuv)

-The native WordPress commenting feature lets your visitors interact with your website or blog, post comments, reply to other users and engage with your content.
+WordPress has a native commenting feature that allows your site users to interact with your web site, post comments, reply to other users and engage with your content.

-You can expand the WordPress built-in commenting feature using third-party plugins that integrate your comments with social media, helping to share and spread them around.
+You can expand the WordPress default commenting feature with a third-party plugin that integrates your comments with social media, helping to share and spread your content online.

-(CommentLuv Pro version can encourage a greater level of commenting and create more user engagement on your site.)
+(CommentLuv Premium version can encourage a greater level of commenting and create more user engagement on your website or blog.)

-To learn more about this handy plugin, go here:
+To learn more about using this WordPress plugin, visit the plugin website:

-SocialLinkMachine is a set-and-forget WordPress plugin that allows you to automatically drip-feed content to over 30 social sites, build backlinks, include relevant images and videos, and create second-tier links and social signals on auto-pilot …
+SocialLinkMachine is a plugin that allows you to syndicate your content to over 30 online websites, build diverse anchor text backlinks, include relevant YouTube videos and images, and social signals on auto-pilot …

-With Social Link Machine installed, you can automatically syndicate and drip-feed your content to many online websites, like:
+With Social Link Machine installed, you can automatically syndicate content to many online websites, such as:

-- Social Bookmarking Platforms: e.g. Delicious, Linkagogo, Plurk, Reddit, etc.
+- Social Bookmarking Sites: e.g. Deviantart, Folkd, Kippt, Zotero, etc.

-Also, if you would like to know more about setting up social media tracking (so you can get actionable information about your content marketing campaigns), we have written a detailed article about social media monitoring tools that will help you manage, measure, and analyze your social media marketing initiatives here:
+Also, if you would like to know more about setting up social media monitoring (in order to get actionable information about your content distribution campaigns), we have created a comprehensive article listing a number of social media monitoring tools and technologies that are worth checking out and knowing about.
+Go here for more details:

 Kickstart Your WordPress Traffic System